strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 :::caution
 Exactly one remote source `--from` or destination `--to` option must be provided.

+If you want to transfer data from one remote Strapi to another you will have to go through your local instance to transfer the data.
 :::

 If you want to transfer data from one remote Strapi to another you will have to go through your local instance to transfer the data.